-Or take another example: A maintenance technician is replacing the seal on a pump.
+Consider another example: A maintenance technician is replacing the seal on a pump.
 The wrong seal is picked up in the stockroom and installed.
-When put into service, it may take some more time for the incorrect seal to fail.
-The incorrect seal will probably fail before the correct one.
+When put into service, it may not fail right away.
+However, the incorrect seal will probably fail before the correct one.